mhadidg/software-architecture-books/README.md

     - [General](#general)
 - [Find me at Goodreads](https://www.goodreads.com/user/show/63237197)

+## What is this?

+This is NOT recommendations.
+When I made this, I intended for a comprehensive list excluding low-profile books—see inclusion criteria below.
+There was a simple reason behind that: I'm not a subject-matter expert on all these topics.
+More importantly, I don't know your experience level nor your preferences.
+Some people prefer theoretical over practical books (I do).
+Others prefer verbose over concise books, or art-based over engineering-based books.
+Or and or and or.

 ## How did I make this?

 I thoroughly reviewed all books
-[tagged with software-architecture](https://www.goodreads.com/shelf/show/software-architecture) on Goodreads and picked the best objectively—see the selection criteria below.
-I don't think, by any means, this list is comprehensive.
+[tagged with software-architecture](https://www.goodreads.com/shelf/show/software-architecture) on Goodreads and applied a simple algorithmic rules—see the inclusion criteria below.
+I don't think the list is perfectly comprehensive.
 Yet, I'm planning to update it regularly to make it as comprehensive as possible.

+## What should I read?

+Don't be overwhelmed by the number of books on each subject.
+Practically speaking, you are supposed to read a few books on each subject that you are interested in.
+Deciding what to read is your business.
+Alternatively, you may go with the Goodreads community preferences and start from the top of each list if you don't have the time to read reviews.

 ## Inclusion criteria